luuply/changes/20200603/README.md

 ### Issue Description

-When clicking to post review when not signed in, change the text for `id=fbLink"` to capitalize "Facebook."
+When clicking to post review when not signed in, change the text in the modal that pops up for `id=fbLink"` to capitalize "Facebook."

 ***